Fertility & Adoption Loans – Application Forms Here

 Q: What happens if I cannot keep up with the monthly payments?

 A: Do not miss a loan payment.
 Call the office to discuss your special circumstances.
-If your payment is returned by your bank as Unpaid, the office will contact you.
-If the amount owed cannot be collected, we will contact your guarantors and recover the funds from them.
-If necessary, JFLT will proceed to Small Claims Court.
+If your payment is returned by your bank as unpaid, the office will contact you.
+If the amount owed cannot be collected, JFLT will proceed to Small Claims Court.

 Q: I had another JFLT loan a number of years ago.
 Can I apply for a new one?